Does Your Company Need Verification That Exports Are Freely Marketed Without Restriction and Approved For Sale in the United States and Florida?

 The manufacture’s name must be the exact name as it appears on all government issued licenses and registration.
 If you are a bulk distributor and unable to submit a letter from each manufacturer directly, you must submit a notarized declaration issued on your own company’s letterhead attesting to the source of manufacturing (name and address of manufacturer).

-- Copies of invoice(s) of the product(s) showing the sale of each product to a U.S. customer.
+- Two copies of invoice(s) of each product(s) showing the sale of each product to a U.S. customer.

 The invoices should be dated within the last 12 months and the product names must be the same as how they will appear on the certificate.
 If the invoice contains products that are not applicable to the certificate you must highlight the products that are.